 - Depending on your space, it might work better to have the throwers surround the can on all 4 sides.

 - For younger kids, make sure the playing area is very small so they have success getting the ball in the can.

 - Don’t stress which team gets the most balls in, but make a big deal of how many balls each team got in.
 Have teams compete against themselves to beat their previous score.

 - For fewer players, have both teams play together in half the playing area.
 Put 2 containers in the center and both teams line up around all 4 sides.
 Teams can pick a side to line up on, alternate around the sides with players from the other team, or scatter at random.
 Players throw the balls into their respective containers.
 Have one ball chaser from each team in the middle returning balls to their teammates.

-The wide variety of physical education activities in our Recipes for Play! will give you some great party game ideas and the perfect kids game for your next group gathering.
+The wide variety of physical education activities throughout this website will give you some great party game ideas and the perfect kids game for your next group gathering.